 AM radio or amplitude modulation radio means changes in the amplitude of the carrier wave, while FM radio or frequency modulation radio refers to the changes in frequency.

 AM radio stations can reach distant areas and thus have a high range but low frequency from 525 to 1705 kilohertz.
-However, FM stations are higher in frequency, from 88 to 108 megahertz, than in range.
-FM radio stations can only be heard within a city, while people can tune into AM radio stations across the country.
+However, FM stations are more frequent, from 88 to 108 megahertz, than range.
+FM radio stations can only be heard within a city, while people can tune into AM radio stations nationwide.

 AM radio started around the radio revolution in the early twentieth century by Lee De Forest.
 In contrast, the FM radio was invented in 1936 by Edwin Armstrong due to the constant interferences in AM waves and low sound quality for its wide range.